Lekki Conservation Centre: Description

 The reserve area which covers a land area of 78 hectares (192.74 acres) is located on Lekki Peninsula, next to the Lekki Lagoon, and near the Lagos Lagoon.
 It protects the wetlands of the Lekki peninsula which consists of swamp and savannah habitats.
 Approaching the reserve, there's a boulevard of coconut trees that leads to a well-laid-out car and Visitors Park.
 It is endowed with an abundance of plant and animal life.
 Its huge tract of wetlands is set aside for wildlife viewing.
 Raised walkways enable the viewing of animals like monkeys, crocodiles, snakes, and various birds.
 There is also a conservation center and a library.

 The wetlands are managed by the Nigerian Conservation Foundation, and it now includes a figure-of-eight system of footpaths, with hiking trails and stepping stones to cross waterways.
 A trail boardwalk was constructed in 1992 to enrich tourists view of the vast resources of the nature reserve which is encapsulated on a mangrove terrain.
 Side attractions along the trail includes swamp outlook, bird hide, rest stops and the tree house.
 The 1.8 km nature trail behind the foremost main buildings is connected by two wooden tracks.
 A sturdy wooden track leading to the nature trail, reveals an expansive stretch of marshland and savannah grassland teeming with wild life, as well as rich aquatic flora and fauna.
-There's also a tree house which is a twenty-one meters-high tree platform where one can have a panoramic view of the picnic area, reserve, visitor's center and children's playground among the trees.
+There's also a tree house which offers a twenty-one meters-high tree platform where one can have a panoramic view of the picnic area, reserve, visitor center and children's playground among the trees.
 The bird hide overlooks a swamp/marsh which is home to crocodiles and monitor lizards.
 The nature reserve traverses a mosaic of vegetation types: secondary forest, swamp forest and Savanna grassland.
-Several bird species can be seen here and this It is also popular site for school excursions.
+Several bird species can be seen here.
+The centre is a popular site for school excursions, and the shooting of music videos in Nigeria.

 The mammal life, although mostly nocturnal is sometimes seen.
 The small reptiles, and a range of snakes and lizards are also found here.
 Amphibian life includes a wide range of endangered species.
 There is a cone-shaped structure which functions as the auditorium for lectures, conferences and seminars.
 At first glance, there are rare collections of striking pictures of endangered species of animals as well as plants prescribed in glass stands around the oval hall.

 Efforts have been made to save different types of animals, reptiles and birdlife from extinction.
 The endangered species of animals includes bush bucks, crocodiles, mona monkeys, squirrels, snakes, crocodiles, monitor lizards, duikers, giant rats and hogs.
 While the trees hosts mona monkeys and other species of monkeys, the open grasslands are home to bushbucks, maxwell's duikers, giant rats, hogs, mongooses, chameleons, squirrels and an impressive variety of birdlife.
 Park rangers are also available as guides.
 Lekki Conservation Centre has the Longest Canopy walkway in Africa.